-Barbara Blaine Fought to Make the Church Safer for Children: She Will be Missed
+Barbara Blaine Fought To Make The Church Safer For Children.
+She Will Be Missed.

 On September 24, the world became a little poorer.
 Barbara Blaine, who to me embodied the Catholic social justice gospel, died from a heart ailment.
 Blaine was 61.
 Earlier this year, she had retired from the organization she had founded, the Survivors Network of those Abused by Priests (SNAP).
 This is how I remember her.

 It was a cold, drizzly April day in Chicago in 2015.
 I had just finished my second interview with Barbara Blaine, one of the women I profile in my book, Catholic Women Confront Their Church: Stories of Hurt and Hope.
 I was hurrying to make my flight back to Washington, D.C., planning to hail a cab to O’Hare Airport.
 But Blaine insisted that the subway was faster and cheaper.
 The fare is $5, but you need exact change, Blaine told me.
-I only had twenties in my wallet.
-Blaine counted out five one-dollar bills from her purse and handed them to me, insisting I take them.
+I only had 20s in my wallet.
+Blaine counted out five $1 bills from her purse and handed them to me, insisting I take them.

 Blaine was not a tycoon.
-For many years, her work with the Survivors Network of those Abused by Priests, (SNAP) earned her no compensation.
-Even now, with a membership of more than 20,000 and members throughout the world, the organization’s office was in a building with a lot of character, but quirky plumbing and unreliable elevators.
+For many years, her work with the Survivors Network of those Abused by Priests (SNAP) earned her no compensation.
+Even after more than two decades, with a membership of more than 20,000 and members throughout the world, the organization’s office was in a building with a lot of character but quirky plumbing and unreliable elevators.

 That spontaneous generosity was at the heart of who she was.
 Her commitment to the social justice message of the gospels, and her prophetic voice, exemplified what Catholicism should be all about.

-If Saint Paul was right when he wrote that “the whole law is fulfilled in one statement, namely: ‘You shall love your neighbor as yourself,” I can think of few women who better lived up to Catholicism’s highest demands.
+If Saint Paul was right when he wrote that “the whole law is fulfilled in one statement, namely: ‘You shall love your neighbor as yourself,’” I can think of few women who better lived up to Catholicism’s highest demands.

 All her life, Blaine served other people in direct and uncompromising ways.
 Just out of high school, she worked in Jamaica, helping an order of women religious minister to the poor in Kingston.
 After two years as a volunteer, she returned to the states, earning undergraduate and graduate degrees in social work.

 She then returned to Jamaica for one more year of service, but ultimately was drawn to the Catholic Worker movement.
-She ran a Catholic Worker house in Chicago for ten years.
+She ran a Catholic Worker house in Chicago for 10 years.
 But even as she was serving the poor and vulnerable, she was carrying a terrible secret and a burden of guilt.
 Rev. Chet Warren, the assistant pastor at her family’s parish in Toledo, Ohio, a man she had trusted and looked up to, had sexually abused her for four years, beginning when she was 13.

 For years, she did not consider that terrible experience to have been abuse.
 She thought she had been responsible for what happened.
 It wasn’t until 1985, when she read Jason Berry’s accounts of sexual abuse by priests in the National Catholic Reporter, that she began to realize that she had been the victim of abuse, that she was not an evil, seductive temptress.